skypjack/entt/docs/md/entity.md

 the size of this file.
 Unfortunately, some parts may even be outdated and still to be updated.

-For further information, it's recommended to refer to the documentation included in the code itself or join the official channels to ask a question.
+For further information, it is recommended to refer to the documentation included in the code itself or join the official channels to ask a question.